A wide river flows through a landscape with green trees on both banks under a blue sky.

 Salmon fishing

-River cruises & eco‑boat tours
+River cruises & eco-tours

 Practical Information

 • Accommodation: Options range from boutique hotels in Lismore and Youghal to countryside B&Bs near Villierstown and Dromana House.
+Self-catering cottages are widely available for walkers tackling the Blackwater Way.